iPhone Text Effects: Tips and Tricks

 Phones

-Do you know what kind of phone you have?
-If not, that’s definitely something you’ll want to know if you're selling or trading in your device, troubleshooting an issue, or even just buying a new phone case.
+But it's definitely something you’ll want to know if you're selling or trading in your device, troubleshooting an issue, or even just buying a new phone case.
 The good news is that identifying your smartphone is simpler than you might think, even if you're not particularly tech-savvy.

 In this article, we'll walk you through how to find your smartphone's make, model, and other important details like its operating system and IMEI number.